Fintech Revenue

 The Category Conundrum: Why FinTech Founders Keep Losing Deals They Should Be Winning

-If your a Fintech Founder with an innovative or new solution for banks, your deck probably isn't the problem.
+If you are a FinTech founder with an innovative or new solution for banks, your deck probably isn't the problem.
 I've spent years working with FinTech founders who are selling genuinely innovative products into banks and credit unions and I keep watching the same thing happen.
 The meetings go well.
 The bankers are nodding.
 Everyone agrees it's a good idea.
 And then nothing happens…

 Founders blame the pitch.
 They rewrite the deck.
 They qualify the ICP more carefully.
 They wait for Q1.
 And the same pattern repeats; meeting after meeting, quarter after quarter, deal after deal that never closes.